walterhiggins/WMPJS/book-outline.md

        "john1911": "red"
     }

 ... where "steve1901" is the name of a player and "blue" is his chosen chat color, "jane1908" is the name of another player and her chosen chat color is "gold" and so on.
-The *preferences* object is a lookup table of player names and their colors.
+The *preferences* object is a look-up table of player names and their colors.
 If I wanted to find out what player jane1908's chosen color was, I'd do so using the expression `preferences["jane1908"]` which would return "gold".

 The *chatcolor()* function is a *callback* which will be called when a player issues the `jsp chatcolor` command.
 The name of the player who issued the command and the color they chose are stored in the *preferences* object using the statement: